WinMutTool/WinMutTool/README.md

 ### 3. Mutation Score

-In order to analyze the running process and calculate the mutation score, WinMut++ outputs some log files to the directory `winmut-log-dir/run` when running.
+In order to analyze the running process and calculate the mutation score, WinMut-Turbo outputs some log files to the directory `winmut-log-dir/run` when running.

 We provided a python script to analyze the results: